ecoen66/merakicat/README.md

     ```
     migrate [host <FQDN or IP address>] [to <Meraki network name>] [with timing]
     ```
-    Create a demo report for all features currently in the encyclopedia:
+    Create a demo report for all features currently in the feature encyclopedia:
     ```
     demo report
     ```